AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 \todo{discuss selfish mining, and how it doesn't work}

-- PoW reflection means that withholding blocks is a big disadvantage b/c you want the network (and other chains) to know about them ASAP.
+- Proof of Reflection means that withholding blocks is a big disadvantage b/c you want the network (and other chains) to know about them ASAP.
 Attack doesn't work.

 ### DAG based attacks